umsundu/portable_apps/README.md

 # portable_apps
-Portable apps for when local admin is not an option.
+Portable apps for when installing is not an option.